richtastic/ff/src/3DR/wiki/dense.md

 x determine what needle/haystack size to use based on cell size

 - use lattice/mesh to enforce locations
+	-- get entire list of best corners
+	-- generate LATTICE and assign each cell from point to best corner OR center

+	- HOW TO INCORPORATE F MATRIX RESTRICTION ???
+		-

 	- global Q with all matches
 	- add each seed [ADD FXN]
 	- pop next best match off Q
 		- if satisfies constraints:
 			- doesn't cross lattice edge [only calculate with matched neighbors]
-			- is minimum of 0.N pixels from neighbor
-		=> set as matched point
+			- is minimum of 0.N pixels from neighbor [and perimiter line] => set as matched point
-			- remove all local scores from Q
+			- remove all local scores from global Q
 			- for each neighbor:
 				- search local neighborhood as self.scale * cellSize * 4
+				- F restriction affect rank:
+					- distance from projection line:
+						eg:   *  [ 1.0 + Math.max(distance - error,0) ]
 		- else:
 			- resolve by moving crossed neighbor & lowering score if average score is better
 			- or NO-OP